 But even worse, misunderstanding the reality of being an independent contractor could rob you of the greatest potential of delivering for Doordash or for any food delivery services.

-Do not just check off on the part that says “I understand that I am an independent contractor” without fully knowing what that means.
+When you apply to be a Dasher, do not just check off on the part that says “I understand that I am an independent contractor” without fully knowing what that means.

 The following are nine realities of being an independent contractor.
 It's critical that you understand these things.
 They are the difference between running a successful delivery business and being a highly disappointed employee wannabe.